 6. The MSGin5G Server receives a Device Triggering delivery status report from SCEF/NEF indicating the success of the delivery, as detailed in clause 8.9.3.3.

-7. The MSGin5G Server send a Device Triggering delivery status report response to SCEF/NEF to acknowledge the delivery status report, as detailed in clause 8.9.3.3.
+7. The MSGin5G Server sends a Device Triggering delivery status report response to SCEF/NEF to acknowledge the delivery status report, as detailed in clause 8.9.3.3.

 Based on the trigger purpose derived from the payload, the targeted MSGin5G Client performs the corresponding actions (e.g. establish access network connectivity, contact the Application Server etc).